DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

+\textbf{Component Analysis.} We design three variants based on our full model to validate the effectiveness of each component in our model.
+We present qualitative and quantitative results on the DTU dataset in Fig. \ref{fig:abla} and Tab. \ref{tab:abla}, respectively.
+The `w/o' stands for `without'.

+We first examine the benefits of the DADS in our framework.
+As shown in Table~\ref{tab:abla} and the visual results in Figure~\ref{fig:abla}, DADS significantly enhances both rendering quality and depth estimation accuracy, achieving a remarkable 4.15dB improvement in PSNR and a 7.2\% reduction in Abs Rel.
+In terms of visualization, DADS mitigates issues such as broken textures and inconsistencies in image appearance, particularly in areas with thin lines and edges, improving the realism of colors and overall coherence.

+MSC is particularly impactful for enhancing rendering quality.
+For view synthesis, MSC achieves a 0.41dB improvement in PSNR, helping the model learn more informative representations and produce results with high fidelity.
+This also echoes the result, MSC makes the rendered details closer to the ground truth.

-Three important parameters introduced by our method are analyzed in this section.
-All experiments in this section are performed on LLFF Dataset.
+\textbf{Parameter Analysis.} Three important parameters introduced by our method are analyzed in this section.
 The first is the size of the sampling interval $\Delta d$, which is used to control the sampling range.
-As Fig.~\ref{fig_ablation} (a) shows, we derive the best results at $\Delta d=0.8$.
+As Fig.~\ref{fig_ablation} (a) shows, we derive the best results at $\Delta d=0.5$ on DTU and $\Delta d=0.8$ on LLFF.
 As $\Delta d$ decreases, the quality of rendered images decreases, as there is less opportunity to fix depth estimation errors.
 When the sample interval $\Delta d$ increases, the awareness of geometry decreases, leading to worse results.
 The second parameter is the number of sampling points.
 We show the results in Fig.~\ref{fig_ablation} (b).
-Before the sampling points drop to 20, image quality is comparable to other methods with 128 sample points, demonstrating the fast rendering capabilities of GARF.
-But when samples is further reduced, the image quality is noticeably degraded.
-The reason is that the coarse depth estimation is not very accurate and needs to be further corrected during sampling.
-The last parameter is the number of input views.
+Before the sampling points of each stage drop to 20, image quality is comparable to other methods with 128 sample points, demonstrating that DARF has a good rendering capability even when the sampling points are reduced.
+However, the image quality is noticeably degraded when the samples are further reduced.
+The reason is that the coarse depth estimation is not absolutely accurate and needs to be further corrected during sampling.
+Another parameter is the number of input views.
 The analysis results are shown in Fig.~\ref{fig_ablation} (c).
-With the increasing of input image number, the quality of the novel view rendering is gradually improved, enabling high quality visual results.
+With increasing the number of input images, the quality of the novel view rendering is gradually improved, enabling high-quality visual results.
+The last parameter is the weight $\beta$ of the MSC loss.
+In Fig.~\ref{fig_ablation} (d), as the weight of MSC increases, the PSNR initially increases, reaches its peak when $\beta$ equals 1, and then starts to decrease.
+In the early stages, MSC helps to preserve perceptually meaningful structures, textures, and patterns through the feature-level similarity constraint.
+However, as the weight increases further, MSC interferes with the primary role of the reconstruction loss $\mathcal{L}_s$, leading to a negative impact.
+Therefore, we set $\beta=1$ to achieve the optimal overall performance.